Can Dogs Eat Strawberries Blog Banner

 The biggest issue is usually stomach upset.
 Too many strawberries can mean too much sugar and fiber at once, which may lead to loose stool, gas, or general digestive discomfort.

 That does not make strawberries bad.
 It just means they are still a treat, not a free food.
-Even safe fruits can become a problem when the portion gets too generous.
+Even appropriate fruits can become a problem when the portion gets too generous.

 If strawberries upset your dog, the amount was probably too much or the fruit just is not a great fit for that dog.